 Marilyn Cochran-Smith is the Cawthorne Professor of Teacher Education for Urban Schools at the Lynch School of Education, Boston College.
 She directed the Ph.D. program in Curriculum and Instruction from 1996-2017.

-May 2018: Keynote Address, Recruiting and Educating the Best Teachers: Policy, Professionalism and Pedagogy, 2018 Teacher Education Policy in Europe (TEPE) Conference, Universidade do Minho, Braga, Portugal, May 17, 2018.
+May 2018: "Rethinking Accountability: A Democratic Alternative to the Dominant Paradigm," Keynote address, 2018 Teacher Education Policy in Europe (TEPE) Conference, Universidade do Minho, Braga, Portugal, May 17, 2018.

 April 2018: "Teacher Policy, Public Education, and Democracy," AERA Presidential Session, AERA Annual Meeting, New York, NY, April, 14, 2018.